Vehicle Registration & Parking

 - Vehicle Registration Form

-- Traditional undergraduates' decals will be available for pickup at the Hixson Union Building Information Desk within one week of registration.
+- Traditional undergraduates' decals will be available for pickup at the Hixson Union Building Information Desk within two weeks of registration.

 - Evening and graduate students' decals will be sent to the appropriate department office.